dropbox/scooter/README.md

 ## Contributing

-Before contributing, you must agree to [Dropbox’s CLA](https://opensource.dropbox.com/cla/).
+For anything beyond minor contributions, such as spelling corrections and minor doc fixes, you must agree to [Dropbox’s CLA](https://opensource.dropbox.com/cla/).
 This grants us an explicit license to the contributed code.